 After an early start, Jennifer returned to photography in 2001, taking classes at the School of Visual Arts and the International Center of Photography.
 In between, she acquired a B.A. in English Theory and Literature and began a long career in restaurants.
 Most of her projects today incorporate her love of literature; one series was inspired by a short story, another includes photos of transformative texts, still another draws titles from a long-form poem.

 Jennifer was a 2019 and 2017 Critical Mass Top 50 finalist and twice received the Arthur Griffin Legacy Award from the Griffin Museum of Photography's Juried Exhibitions.
+The Leica Gallery in Boston will present a solo show of her work in 2021.
 She was awarded CENTER's Editor's Choice by Susan White of Vanity Fair in 2013 and has been exhibited in numerous shows across the country.
-Her work has been featured in publications such as Vogue, GUP, The New Republic, Lenscratch, Feature Shoot, L'Oeil de la Photographie, The Photo Review, Dwell, Adbusters, and PDN.
-Lectures include the School of Visual Arts i3: Images, Ideas, Inspiration series, Fotofusion, FIT, NY Photo Salon and Columbia Teacher's College.
-She has taught workshops for Leica Akademie, PDN's PhotoPlus Expo, the Maine Media Workshops, the Griffin Museum, and Fotofusion.
+Her work has been featured in publications such as Vogue, NatGeo Travel, GUP, The New Republic, Lenscratch, Feature Shoot, L'Oeil de la Photographie, The Photo Review, Dwell, Adbusters, and PDN.
+Lectures include the School of Visual Arts i3: Images, Ideas, Inspiration series, Fotofusion, FIT, NY Photo Salon and Columbia Teachers College.
+She has taught workshops for Leica Akademie, Los Angeles Center of Photography, PDN's PhotoPlus Expo, the Maine Media Workshops, the Griffin Museum, and Fotofusion.
 She was a thesis reviewer and advisor for the Masters Programs at both the School of Visual Arts and New Hampshire Institute of Art.
 She founded the Women's Photo Alliance in 2015.